coatless-quarto/r-shinylive-demo/README.md

 ### Updates

+- **3/17/2025**
+  - We've bumped the version of the `shinylive` R package to v0.3.0, upgraded the `quarto-shinylive` extension included in the repository, and updated the version of GitHub Actions to either v3 or v4 to avoid deprecation warnings.
 - **8/01/2024**
   - We've updated the pinned version of the `shinylive` R package to v0.2.0 to gain access to improvements regarding webR v0.4.0 and packaging `shiny`